 Easily recreated at home, it takes just one skillet, a few common ingredients, and a bottle of Marsala wine to make this swoony dish.
 It is absolutely delicious and the most requested meal in my home.
 Once you make it, you will know why.

-You will have to seek out a bottle of dry Marsala wine if you don’t already have one, aside from that, the ingredients for the chicken marsala recipe are very basic.
+You will have to seek out a bottle of dry Marsala wine if you don’t already have one, aside from that, the ingredients for this easy chicken marsala recipe are very basic.

-- Boneless skinless chicken breasts – It is best to buy large chicken breasts that you can split in half lengthwise, then pound slightly.
+- Boneless skinless chicken breasts – Chicken Marsala is made with thin chicken cutlets.
+It is best to buy large chicken breasts that you can split in half lengthwise, then pound slightly.
 This both tenderizes the meat, and makes them cook quickly.

 - Salt and pepper – This is the main seasoning used in this dish.